-For an x-axis it defines left and right borders; for a y-axis it defines bottom and top border. tick distance grid from, to, increment data label distance, layout
+For an x-axis it defines left and right borders; for a y-axis it defines bottom and top border.

+tick distance

 Distance between ticks.
 The first tick is drawn at the from-position.
-If the tick should start in the middle, use two axes.
+If the tick should start in the middle, use two axes and put the ticks only on the narrower axis.